 Shake up your Shabbat and let your creativity loose!
 Apply to host your own Shabbat dinner with friends anytime and anywhere.
 We’re here to talk through what you want your Shabbat to look like.

-Gorlin Family Foundation Shabbat Across Maryland (SHABAM): Host or attend a Shabbat Dinner as a part of Maryland Hillel’s Gorlin Family Foundation Shabbat Across Maryland.
+Gorlin Family Foundation Shabbat Across Maryland (SHABBAM): Host or attend a Shabbat Dinner as a part of Maryland Hillel’s Gorlin Family Foundation Shabbat Across Maryland.
 Be a part of celebrating Shabbat with over 1,000 of your fellow Jewish Terps.
-SHABAM is the one night of the semester when every single Jewish person on campus has a place to go for Shabbat dinner.
-Hillel will help with the food and Shabbat atmosphere; you bring your friends and peers.
+SHABAM is one night of the semester when every person on campus has a place to go for Shabbat dinner.
+You bring your friends and classmates – Hillel will help with the food and Shabbat atmosphere.
 Click here to register!